-You will progress more quickly toward improved health if you remove some key psychological obstacles.
+You will progress more quickly toward improved health and fitness when you remove some key psychological obstacles.

-What follows are statistics about common obstacles people experience currently within our culture – some might be preventing you from being even healthier than you are right now.
+Below are helpful statistics about the common obstacles people experience currently within our culture – some might be preventing you from being even healthier than you are right now.

 Also included below are potential solutions to these challenges that can help you to thrive.

 What if the best year of your life hasn’t happened yet?

 I’m Dane Findley and my message is simple: it’s only in your thriving that you have anything to offer anyone – therefore, the best investment you can ever make is in your own health.

 When you get my free updates you also get instant access to my bonus report on how to better manage your time, energy, and nutrition.

 If you go more than 4 months without opening one of my email messages, you will automatically be unsubscribed.